aurora-scheduler/scheduler/README.md

 Anyone who depends on tooling outside of the scheduler should look at taking up maintenance of those tools.

 Changes made to the scheduler will always strive to be compatible with existing tools but compatibility is _not_ guaranteed.
+More importantly, in many cases we will not be testing against such tools so it is up to users to report incompatible changes.

 ## Features